hoodiecrow/ANStoX/README.md

 Note that the .tex document is incomplete: it needs at least a preamble and a begin for the document, which you will have to supply.
 It does stick an end document to the end, at least.

+The code in these scripts grew out of Graham Marlow's [Markdown Rendering with Awk](https://www.mgmarlow.com/words/2024-03-23-markdown-awk/).

 ## Tags
 ### Documentation text